sahilrajput03/sahilrajput03/README.md

 `$ cat > myFile.txt` and hit enter, and now paste data in the terminal itself and press `ctrl+d` to save the file.
 Thats it 🤠︎.

+`$ cat >> myFile.txt` and this will append data to the end of the content of the fiile, and make sure you first enter a new line after you press enter command for the above command so that a new line is created (only useful when there is no new line already in end of file that you want to edit).

 ### Techonologies

 <img src="https://img.shields.io/badge/react%20-%2320232a.svg?&style=for-the-badge&logo=react&logoColor=%2361DAFB"/> <img src="https://img.shields.io/badge/react_native%20-%2320232a.svg?&style=for-the-badge&logo=react&logoColor=%2361DAFB"/>